How to write a business plan for your limited company – includes downloads

 • Define your goals in concrete terms.
 What do you want the business to achieve?

 • Define your audience and the market.
-Show you understand who your clients or customers are and how they will access your product or services.
+Demonstrate that you understand who your clients or customers are and how they will access your products or services.
 State how the market operates and where you see your place in it, in terms of your products and pricing.

 • Provide basic financial details about set-up costs, production and operating costs, and where investment is coming from.
 What is the break-even point for your business?
 Include both short and long-term goals.

-Depending on your type of business, you may also want to include a marketing plan, advertising strategy or full-blown SWOT analysis, but remember to stick to the point and be brief.
+Depending on your type of business, you may also want to include a marketing plan, advertising strategy, or a full-blown SWOT analysis; however, remember to stick to the point and be brief.

 Benefits of writing your business plan